Ria is an avid anime and sci-fi fan who loves gushing about her latest favorite shows.

-Sadly, the manga has just ended, but there is a movie now out and season 2 has been confirmed for sometime in 2021.
+Sadly, the manga has ended, but there is a movie now out and season 2 has been confirmed for sometime in 2021.
 If you've enjoyed Kimetsu no Yaiba and are looking for similar shows to watch while you wait for more, here are ten recommendations.

 This fast-paced shounen series tells the story of two brothers whose mother is human, but whose father is literally Satan!
 The premise and plot are fairly dark, but there are plenty of lighter moments scattered throughout the series.
 Like many shounen shows, the plot isn't always very character-driven, but the characters themselves are likable and make a great team.